stijsseling/community-widgets/README.md

 * [Vikunja Taskboard](widgets/vikunja-taskboard-by-gugugiyu/README.md) by @gugugiyu - Real time taskboard using the Vikunja API
 * [What's Up Docker Monitor](widgets/wud-monitor-by-panonim/README.md) by @panonim - A customizable widget for displaying the wud data about containers.
 * [YouTube Embedded Player](widgets/youtube-embedded-player/README.md) by @ralphocdol - A grid-card layout of YouTube List with Embed player pulled from either RSS-Bridge or FreshRSS
-* [Cryptopanic News](widgets/cryptopanic-news/README.md) by @herculosh - A real-time cryptocurrency news widget that displays filtered news from CryptoPanic.com with configurable filters for news type, regions, and currencies.

 ## Extension Widgets